Larry Simms

-Larry Lee Simms (October 1, 1934 – June 17, 2009) was an American child actor who appeared in 36 films between 1937 and 1951.
+Larry Lee Simms (October 1, 1934 – June 17, 2009) was an American aerospace engineer and former child actor who appeared in 36 films between 1937 and 1951.

 Life and career

 Larry Simms was born October 1, 1934.
 He worked as a child model from the age of two and was discovered by a Hollywood talent scout when he appeared in a 1937 Saturday Evening Post advertisement.
 His first film was The Last Gangster (1937), where he played Edward G. Robinson's young son.
 Simms became known for his appearances as Alexander "Baby Dumpling" Bumstead in the popular Blondie film series starring Penny Singleton and Arthur Lake.
 Between 1938 and the end of the series in 1950, Simms appeared as Alexander in 28 films earning at one point $750 a week.
 In 1946, Simms joined the cast of the Blondie radio program, portraying Alexander there as he had in movies.

 Simms occasionally acted outside of the Blondie series, most notably in two Frank Capra films.
-He played one of the sons of Governor Hopper (Guy Kibbee) in Mr. Smith Goes to Washington (1939) and Pete Bailey, the oldest son of James Stewart's George Bailey in It's a Wonderful Life (1946).
+He played one of the sons of Governor Hopper (Guy Kibbee) in Mr. Smith Goes to Washington (1939) and Pete Bailey, the oldest child of James Stewart's George Bailey in It's a Wonderful Life (1946).
 He retired from show business to join the Navy (he appeared in uniform as himself in the Columbia Screen Snaphots short Hollywood Grows Up), then studied aeronautical engineering at California Polytech.
 He later worked at the Jet Propulsion Laboratory (JPL) in Pasadena, California and around the world as an engineer until his retirement from aeronautical engineering.
 Simms and his wife resided in Thailand prior to his death (on June 17 at age 74) in 2009.